vsee/jlagmarker/README.md

 * a video of the screen output during workload execution (dataset01.ts)
 * a description of touch screen input event timings (userinput_dataset01.csv)
 * a sample configuration file for [lag end suggestions](#lag-end-suggestion) (suggester_config_dataset01.csv)
-* a file specifying the offset between initial input event and [screen synchronisation flash](#jlagmarker-detailed-description) (ifoffset)
+* a file specifying the offset between initial input event and [screen synchronisation flash](#jlagmarker-detailed-description) in nano seconds (ifoffset_dataset01)

 Let's assume it is extracted to ```WORKLOAD_HOME```